Guiziin227/Guiziin227/README.md

 ### Hi there 👋
+I am Guilherme Weber, I am 17 years old, born in Brazil, speak Portuguese and am learning English.
+I am a student and passionate about software development and technologies.
+I have been self-studying for over a year and am about to start a computer science college.
+I am looking for my first opportunity as soon as possible.

 <!--
 **Guiziin227/Guiziin227** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.